microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Server/Docs/RDP_ServerUserGuide.md

 * _[MS-RDPEMT]: Remote Desktop Protocol: Multitransport Extension_

+* _[MS-RDPELE]: Remote Desktop Protocol: Licensing Extension_

 This suite of tools tests only the protocol implementation behaviors that are observed on the wire.
-For detailed information about the design of this test suite, see [MS-RDPBCGR_ServerTestDesignSpecification](MS-RDPBCGR_ServerTestDesignSpecification.md), [MS-RDPEDYCServerTestDesignSpecification](MS-RDPEDYC_ServerTestDesignSpecification.md), [MS-RDPEMT_ServerTestDesignSpecification](MS-RDPEMT_ServerTestDesignSpecification.md).
+For detailed information about the design of this test suite, see [MS-RDPBCGR_ServerTestDesignSpecification](MS-RDPBCGR_ServerTestDesignSpecification.md), [MS-RDPEDYCServerTestDesignSpecification](MS-RDPEDYC_ServerTestDesignSpecification.md), [MS-RDPEMT_ServerTestDesignSpecification](MS-RDPEMT_ServerTestDesignSpecification.md), [MS-RDPELE_ServerTestDesignSpecification](MS-RDPELE_ServerTestDesignSpecification.md).

 ## <a name="_Toc396908222"/>Quick Start Checklist